MaxKellermann/ferm/README.rst

 ferm README
 ===========

-        Max Kellermann <max@foo-projects.org>
-        Auke Kok <sofar@foo-projects.org>

 Description
 -----------

-ferm is a frontend for iptables.
+ferm is a frontend for ``iptables``.
 It reads the rules from a structured configuration file and calls iptables(8) to insert them into the running kernel.